Your search did not match any results.

 Yes, customers can create both B-Tree or Bitmap indexes on any table.

-Yes, on ATP-D the database version is 19c which is required for Auto-Indexing.
-In ATP-D, Auto-Indexing is on by default.
-Support for 19c / Auto-Indexing on ATP-S is on the roadmap.
+Yes, where the database version is 19c which is required for Auto-Indexing.
+Note that auto-indexing is not on by default.

 Yes, customers can create any type of partitioned table.